abtpst/Kaggle-IMDB/README.md

 ##What I observed

 1. MNB is the fastest classifier for making predictions.
 It gives me around 93% accuracy.
 LogReg takes the longest but gives me around 96% accuracy.
 SGD is about 96% accurate.
+2. Experimenting with `TfidfVectorizer` parameters can give significant gains in accuracy.
+For example the optimal `ngram_range` is (1-5).
+3. Including numbers and smileys as valid parts of text gave me dramatic gains in accuracy.